Sherif-Sameh/BehaviorTransformer/README.md

 ### Virtual Environment using Pixi (recommended)

 The recommended installation method is to install inside a Python virtual environment using the [`Pixi`](https://pixi.sh/latest/) package management tool.
-Firstly, simply install Pixi on Linux/macOS using the following command.
+Firstly, install Pixi on Linux/macOS using the following single command.
 ```bash
 curl -fsSL https://pixi.sh/install.sh | sh
 ```

-Then, to setup the virtual environment and install all package dependencies, simple run the following command inside the directory of the `BehaviorTransformer` repository.
+Then, to setup the virtual environment and install all package dependencies, simply run the following command inside the directory of the `BehaviorTransformer` repository.
 ```bash
 pixi install
 ```